md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ## What to submit

-Push your repository to GitHub and submit its link on Canvas, as with Assignment 1.
+Push your repository to GitHub and submit the repo link on Canvas.
 It must contain:

 - your five code files and `questions/questions.json`